 Toni Patisserie (65 E. Washington St.) – The Loop – Speaking of a European feel, Toni Patisserie has got it, too.
 This charming French bakery and cafe is just the respite you’ll need after a busy day in The Loop or walking along Michigan Avenue.
-Most locals and visitors miss this tiny oasis.
+Most locals and travel bloggers visiting Chicago miss this tiny oasis.
 Why not order some macaroons or a croque madame with your coffee? – One block south and 1/2 block east of the Randolph/Wabash ‘L” stop, on the CTA Brown, Purple, Pink, Orange and Green Lines.

 CTA Blue Line:

 Ipsento (2035 N. Western Ave.) – Bucktown – Travel bloggers visiting Chicago will love this spot which is more a coffee shop than a coffeehouse.
 It’s tiny but always busy.
 There is a small nook in the back where you can take a load off.
 Or, choose one of the few window seats at the front of the shop.
 Ipsento is a local coffee roaster, and the roasts here are fantastic.
 Get the signature Ipsento Latte made with a blend of espresso, coconut milk, dairy milk (substitute almond or soy milk, if you prefer), honey and cayenne.
 Cafe sandwiches are available.
 Ipsento offers interesting coffee classes.
 Five blocks north of the Western ‘L’ stop.